Paul Kariya: Personal life

-During his rookie NHL season, Kariya lived in the Anaheim area with a family that was close friend with Mighty Ducks head coach, Ron Wilson.
+During his rookie NHL season, Kariya lived in the Anaheim area with a family that was close friends with Mighty Ducks head coach, Ron Wilson.
 Following his departure from the Ducks in 2003, he maintained a summer home in Orange County, California.
 With a background in competitive swimming as a child, he became an avid surfer in the area.

-Kariya still resides in California with his long-time girlfriend Valerie, nearby another former Ducks player, Scott Niedermayer.
+Kariya still resides in California with his longtime girlfriend, Valerie, near another former Ducks player, Scott Niedermayer.
 Kariya has maintained a close friendship with Teemu Selänne, and even attended Selänne's final regular season game at the Honda Center in 2014.
 Despite Kariya having only once attended the arena following his retirement, Selänne made sure to invite his old teammate as "he has meant so much to me, all my best years and the chemistry I’ve had with him."
-Selänne even went so far to threaten to tie him up and toss him in his trunk of his car, then drive him to the stadium himself if Kariya refused.
-Paul Kariya was shown on the Jumbotron during the third period, which lead to a loud ovation from the home crowd.
+Selänne even went so far as to jokingly "threaten" to tie him up and toss him in his trunk of his car, then drive him to the stadium himself if Kariya refused.
+Paul Kariya was shown on the Jumbotron during the third period, which led to a loud ovation from the home crowd.

 As captain of the Mighty Ducks, Kariya made a cameo appearance in Disney's D3: The Mighty Ducks movie, which was released in October 1996.

-Kariya and Selanne were honored by the Anaheim Ducks during a home game against the Florida Panthers shortly after Kariya and Selanne were inducted into the hall of fame.
+Kariya and Selanne were honoured by the Anaheim Ducks during a home game against the Florida Panthers shortly after Kariya and Selanne were inducted into the Hall of Fame.
 Players on the ice during warmups wore either Paul Kariya Mighty Ducks jerseys or Anaheim Ducks Selanne jerseys.
 Ducks team owner Henry Samueli brought up that Selanne's jersey retirement banner “looked lonely in the rafters” and told Kariya “they may have to do something about that in the future”.

 The Anaheim Ducks retired his number on October 21, 2018, at a ceremony attended by Selanne and Scott Niedermayer.

 In 2018, he was the subject of "Surfacing", a documentary feature on TSN.
-The segment's creators, Matt Dunn, Michael Farber, Brent Blanchard and David Midgley, received a Canadian Screen Award nomination for Best Sports Feature Segment at the 7th Canadian Screen Awards.
+The segment's creators, Matt Dunn, Michael Farber, Brent Blanchard, and David Midgley, received a Canadian Screen Award nomination for Best Sports Feature Segment at the 7th Canadian Screen Awards.